SCANL/ensemble_tagger/README.md

 This will run the program that automatically queries the route above using all identifiers in the srcml file. **Make sure the server is running before you run the C++ script**.
 Otherwise, it won't be able to communicate with the server.

 If you are unfamiliar with srcML, [check it out](https://www.srcml.org/).
 Since the actual tagger is a web server, you don't have to use srcML.
-You could always use other AST-based code representations.
-If you do, you should ignore the C++ script.
+You could always use other AST-based code representations, or any other method of obtaining identifier information.
+If you decide not to use srcML, you should ignore the C++ script.

 ## Configure the script
 ### Choose a model